 Our education platform is built upon cloud computing technology.
 The cloud-based education platform integrates telecommunication network, broadcast network and Internet into a unified network and enables a higher amount of data sharing compared to other types of platforms.
 By leveraging a combination of software, application and hardware, we provide an instant computer infrastructure and platform for our online training programs and content sharing between us and our strategic partners such as universities and vocational schools.
 Such infrastructure lays the foundation for developing any additional platforms required for our business expansions in the future.
 With such infrastructure, we can easily develop additional platforms or add additional features to our existing platforms without spending a significant amount of additional time and resources.
 It also facilities the connection between our platforms and that of our partner universities.
 Compared to our competitors that are using third party cloud system, the data of our members and their activities on our platforms are not available to third party cloud computing service providers, which increases data security.
-In addition, we own the hardware and software components of our cloud system and our ability to integrate these components enables us to provide cloud computing as services or infrastructure to our customers in the technology services market.
-Our cloud computing technology enables us to collect and analyze a significant amount of data within a relatively short period of time and also accumulate algorithmic models, which facilitate the application of big data and artificially intelligence technologies in our business expansions.
+In addition, we own the hardware and software components of our cloud system and our ability to integrate these components enables us to collect and analyze a significant amount of data within a relatively short period of time and also accumulate algorithmic models, which facilitate the application of big data and artificially intelligence technologies in our business expansions.